Zombie Apocalypse Buffet

 Actually, I believe there are librarIES as there is a separate Medical History Library as well.
 I assume that many of Cushing’s historical book collection resides here, if not all of it.
 There are exhibits in the regular library that sort of bleed into the historical library.
 It’s all very Yale and very nice and very wonderful…

-Like the Edward Clark Streeter Collection of Weights and Measures! “is one of the most comprehensive study collections of weights and measures in the world in terms of time period and geography.
+[It] is one of the most comprehensive study collections of weights and measures in the world in terms of time period and geography.
 The weights and scales form the most valuable part: Babylonian, Assyrian, Egyptian, Islamic, Greek, and Roman; weights issued by different cities, especially those in southern France; gold (money) scales; weights and scales used by apothecaries; Nuremberg nested weights, and over 1,000 European individual money weights.
-The measures, both linear and bulk, range from an Elizabethan corn-bushel dated 1601 to American yardsticks of the nineteenth century and include calipers, squares, bevels, levels, rules, dividers, and measuring gauges.”
+The measures, both linear and bulk, range from an Elizabethan corn-bushel dated 1601 to American yardsticks of the nineteenth century and include calipers, squares, bevels, levels, rules, dividers, and measuring gauges.

 There are around 3000 artifacts in the collection, of which only a small selection was being exhibited.The thing about visiting almost any building at Yale is that you’ll find something of museum quality.
 It truly is an amazing place.